Assignment | Points | Grade | Evidence |

 Link to hacks: Unit 4 Hacks

-• for Loop: A loop that repeats a block of code a specific number of times.
+Loop: A loop that repeats a block of code a specific number of times.while

-• while Loop: A loop that repeats a block of code as long as a condition is true.
+Loop: A loop that repeats a block of code as long as a condition is true.do-while

-• do-while Loop: Similar to while loop but guarantees the code runs at least once.
+loop but guarantees the code runs at least once.- Enhanced

 Real-life Example: Looping through a list of email addresses to send out a newsletter: